walles/ttt/README.md

 ### Make it publishable to everyone

-* I18N and L10N into Swedish, follow the system language
-* Test on desktop in a browser
-* Test on Android
 * Test on Android in landscape mode
 * Test in a small browser window on desktop
 * Add a license